 In addition, the SWC held a further follow up event in July, 2019, to complement the work undertaken around women's issues with housing and homelessness.

-We will be holding roundtables with women throughout the country in order to ascertain their views, experiences and ideas for change on a range of topics relevant to housing and homelessness.
-If you are interested in bringing a group of women to the SWC to discuss these issues, please do not hesitate to get in touch.
-You can email firstname.lastname@example.org or call 0141 339 4797.
+We went on to hold roundtables with women throughout the country in order to ascertain their views, experiences and ideas for change on a range of topics relevant to housing and homelessness.
+We collaborated with a number of organisations undertaking significant work in this area.
+You can find out more about each below.

 Roundtable Reports on Women's Homelessness: